Muschamp Rd

 After we finished talking I made it outside only to talk to parents.
 One couple and I had a long conversation in three seperate languages with me feeling stupid the whole time.
 The wife spoke much better French than me.
 They kept trying different words in different languages almost in the same sentence I became horribly confused.
 I don’t know who their daughter was, but as we were concluding our wide ranging talk the featured dancer mentioned above wandered by with her bouquet.
 That is how I figured she performed in so many numbers.
 I’ll have to double check with my photos but some girls/guys might have been in a single number while others could have been in as many as a half dozen.

 I finally said some goodbyes and went out alone into the night clutching my parcel and started to SMS.
-While doing this I stopped walking and looked up and low and behold there was a group of Chinese girls hanging from metal bars in the dead of the night.
-It wasn’t as cold as it had been, but it was 10:30 pm on Friday night and here was almost a dozen girls hanging from a metal bar.
+While doing this I stopped walking and looked up and lo and behold there was a group of Chinese girls hanging from metal bars in the dead of the night.
+It wasn’t as cold as it had been, but it was 10:30 pm on a Friday night and here was almost a dozen girls hanging from a metal bar.
 I had to find out why.

 Female Chinese Mountaineers